 We’re the first certified Irish dancing school to be fully based and operated within the District.
 I try to make sure that the identity of Washington, D.C. is uniquely represented in all of our classes.
 For Irish dancing especially, it appeals to a wide range of students, ages and levels; anyone can do Irish dancing.
 There is a multi-generational interest in Irish dancing and I think that’s something special we can offer to the community.

-- Do you think that Irish dancing is particular to multi-generational interest?
+Do you think that Irish dancing is particular to multi-generational

 I would say so because of things such as Irish salsa dancing and ceili dance, [in] which historically in Ireland, everyone would get up and participate.
 It’s all about getting together, friendship and community.
 That’s the core of Ireland and we try to give that back to the District.
 I’m really proud to be able to do that.

-- Is Irish Dance an activity you’d recommend parents to participate in with their kids?
+Is Irish Dance an activity you’d recommend parents to participate in

 Absolutely.
 In fact, I highly encourage that.
 I try to offer classes that are multi-aged, including a class I just launched called Celtic fit which uses Irish dance-inspired fitness moves – think the Zumba of Irish dancing.
 The first half of the class is really basic steps, you don’t need any experience whatsoever, and the second half of class is learning a traditional Irish ceili.
 I thought this would be a great way to bring in people of all different ages and levels who’ve never done Irish dancing before and might be interested in it.
 So Celtic fit, in particular, encourages parents to attend with their kids, to get together with everyone and have fun with each other.

-- Finally, what is one fun fact about Irish Dance that most people don’t know?
+Finally, what is one fun fact about Irish Dance that most people don’t

 Unique to Irish dance, [there are] two different kinds of dance shoes that are used and that results in two very different forms within Irish dancing: hard shoe and soft shoe.
 So it’s not just what people think of it as being similar to tap dancing, that loud percussive sound.
 It can be more graceful with a resemblance to ballet [because of] the soft shoe.
 With soft shoes, there are no tips or heels on your shoes and [the dancing] is more about the jumps and leaps.